 - You may be asked to lie on your side, or you may sit up.

-- Either way, you will be asked to pull your stomach inwards and hunch your back outwards.
+- Either way, you will be asked to pull your stomach inward and hunch your back outward.

 Your health care provider will wash the area of your back and inject a little medicine to numb the spot where the epidural needle is placed:

 - The provider inserts a needle into your lower back.

 - The needle is placed into a small space outside your spinal cord.